adityaghku/COMP2113-Group-89/README.md

 ### Features and Functions vis-a-vis given code requirements

 #### Generation of random game sets or events
     • Each hand dealt to the user and dealer will always be random, but each card must be unique.
 Would need functions like DrawCard() and immutable arrays like Deck which need to be shuffled randomly and distributed randomly
 #### Data structures for storing game status
-    - Can use a combination of pass by reference vs pass by value to alter the game status as the game progresses
+    • Can use a combination of pass by reference vs pass by value to alter the game status as the game progresses
-    - There will be a centralized function which will call secondary functions to run the different parts of the game - e.g. main() will begin the game but DrawCard() will help draw the cards and EvaluateWinner() will evaluate the winner
+    • There will be a centralized function which will call secondary functions to run the different parts of the game - for example, main() will begin the game but DrawCard() will help draw the cards and EvaluateWinner() will evaluate the winner.
+    • A Deck class will be used, and in each round a new instance of that class will be created.
+Functions such as DealCards() and ShuffleCards() will be part of this class.
+    • An array will hold the player data, key, and their running cash amount
 #### Dynamic memory management
-    - Pointers and Dynamic Memory Management will be used primarily in the operations relating to the deck
+    • Pointers and Dynamic Memory Management will be used primarily in the operations relating to the deck
-    - The deck values will be stored in an array which will be retrieved using pointers
+    • The deck values will be stored in an array which will be retrieved using pointers
-    - Pass by values will be used to alter the game status eg: Current cash will be updated depending on a win or a loss using passs by reference
+    • Pass by values will be used to alter the game status eg: Current cash will be updated depending on a win or a loss using passs by reference
 #### File input/output (e.g., for loading/saving game status)
-    - Each new user will be given a random alphanumeric code of 6 digits which will be their ‘key’
+    • Each new user will be given a random alphanumeric code of 6 digits which will be their ‘key’
-    - The game will autosave after each round
+    • The game will autosave after each round
-    - The game will save the name and amount of money that they have at any given time so that they can return
+    • The game will save the name and amount of money that they have at any given time so that they can return
-    - User can load the game by inputting their ‘key’ after launching the program
+    • User can load the game by inputting their ‘key’ after launching the program
 #### Program codes in multiple files
+    • The program code will be separated into multiple files of .h and .cpp Examples include Main.h, Main.cpp, Deck.h, and Deck.cpp
-    - We can separate the code into front end files (which will be responsible for board generation), backend game processing files and dealer AI files
+    • We can separate the code into front end files (which will be responsible for board generation), backend game processing files and dealer AI files

 #### References